RivanAji/RivanAji/README.md

 - 👋 Hi, I’m @RivanAji
 - 👀 I’m interested in GIS and Data Science
-- 🌱 I’m currently learning Smart Urban Planning
+- 🌱 I’m currently learning Spatial Urban Planning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 RivanAji/RivanAji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.